penske-media-corp/pmc-larva/packages/larva-svg/README.md

 The consuming project is responsible for:

 1. Loading the sprite on the front-end.
-2. Providing a script to combining this sprite from larva-svg with a local SVG sprite, if applicable.
+2. Providing a script to combine the from larva-svg with a local SVG sprite, if applicable.

 Examples are provided in this documentation, but this package does not provide the above functionality.